Common Issues with Cardiofaciocutaneous Syndrome

 There is no cure for CFC syndrome, but there are several treatments and therapies available.
 Each treatment plan is tailored to the patient, based on their medical issues.

-- For those with heart features, treatment is similar to people who have the same heart defect but do not have CFC syndrome.
-Individuals with CFC syndrome who do not have heart issues are evaluated every couple of years since heart issues can develop later in life.
+• For those with heart features, treatment is like people who have the same heart defect but do not have CFC syndrome.
+People with CFC syndrome who do not have heart issues are evaluated every couple years.
+Heart issues can develop later in life.

-- Infants with severe feeding issues may need surgery.
+• Infants with severe feeding issues may need surgery or use of a feeding tube.

 Management